Watts-College/crj-507-fall-2025/schedule.md

 ## What is Social Network Analysis?

 Network science is an approach to science that views the world as being composed of systems of actors connected through relational ties (i.e. a network).
 Network science takes these relational structures as the primary domain of interest.
 In so doing, research questions take the following forms: How does the network matter?
 What effects the network?
 Network analysis is the set of tools used to study relational variables.
 A set of methods for systematically understanding and identifying connections among actors.
-This course will introduce you to these tools and their application to problems in the the field of criminology and criminal justice.
+This course will introduce you to these tools and their application to problems in the field of criminology and criminal justice.

 In this course you will learn how to use R and RStudio to import, analyze, and report on social networks.